greplytix/Hamlbars/README.md

 Hamlbars
 ========

-Sublime Text 3 syntax definitions for .hamlbars files which is a combination of both Haml and Handlebars.
+Sublime Text 3 syntax definitions and theming for .hamlbars files which is a combination of both Haml and Handlebars.

 ## Development Pipeline